Phil Mickelson: 2006–2009

 In 2008, Mickelson won the Crowne Plaza Invitational at Colonial with a −14, one shot ahead of Tim Clark and Rod Pampling.
 Mickelson shot a first-round 65 to start off the tournament at −5.
 He ended the day tied with Brett Wetterich, two shots behind leader, Johnson Wagner.
 Mickelson shot a second-round 68, and the third round 65, overall, being −12 for the first three rounds.
 On the final hole, after an absolutely horrendous tee shot, he was in thick rough with trees in his way.
 Many players would have punched out and taken their chances at making par from the fairway with a good wedge shot.
 Instead, Mickelson pulled out a high-lofted wedge and hit his approach shot over a tree, landing on the green where he one-putted for the win.

-In a Men's Vogue article, Mickelson recounted his effort to lose 20 lb with the help of trainer Sean Cochran.
-"Once the younger players started to come on tour, he realized that he had to start working out to maintain longevity in his career," Cochran said.
-Mickelson's regimen consisted of increasing flexibility and power, eating five smaller meals a day, aerobic training, and carrying his own golf bag.

-Mickelson was inducted into the National Italian American Sports Hall of Fame in 2008.